-18. Travel by two wheels whenever possible.
+18. Travel on two wheels whenever possible.

 19. Cancel the insurance you don’t need.

 That said, some types of insurance are a waste of money.
-For example, you probably don’t need collision insurance or comprehensive insurance on a car that’s paid off if it’s older and one fender-bender away from scrapyard heaven.
+For example, you probably don’t need collision insurance or comprehensive insurance on a car that’s paid off if it’s an older model and one fender-bender away from scrapyard heaven.
 You may not want to shell out for accident insurance or critical illness insurance either, because the circumstances they’ll cover you for are so limited.
 Even life insurance may not be worth the cost if you’re single with no dependents.